 Integrated Urban Water Management (IUWM) aims to improve resource management across the urban water cycle by promoting diversification and reuse, system efficiency and conservation, while taking account of all water users and related services in the city and wider catchment through broad stakeholder participation.
 This session will explore the key principles and phases of employing an IUWM framework for reviewing and prioritizing water interventions in cities.
 Learn more.

-Resource Recovery and Reuse (RRR) will be an important strategy to achieve several SDGs concerning environmental and human health, food security, waste and rural-urban linkages.
+The third part of a three part seminar, this session will look at how Resource Recovery and Reuse (RRR) will be an important strategy to achieve several SDGs concerning environmental and human health, food security, waste and rural-urban linkages.
 Wastewater treatment is mostly financed through public resources, but creating ways to recover costs with public-private partnerships and business models creates incentives for better practices and resource recovery.
+Kala Vairavamoorthy, Miriam Otoo, Katharina Felgenhauer, and Pay Drechsel of IWMI will be presenting and leading this session.
 Learn more.